 Paul Alan Levy

-After working as a law clerk to Honorable Wade H. McCree, Jr. (United States Court of Appeals, Sixth Circuit) and Special Assistant to Solicitor General McCree, Mr. Levy joined the Litigation Group in December 1977 to represent workers in rank-and-file labor law cases, largely representing dissident union members in cases involving union governance.
-He has been there ever since, with the exception of a one-year sabbatical when he taught at Cardozo Law School.
-Over the years, he also developed subspecialties in some arcane issues of federal procedure such as removal jurisdiction, and the representation of "lawyers in trouble" from sanctions, contempt findings and the like; he also pioneered Public Citizen's work on federal preemption of state law claims.
+After working as a law clerk to Honorable Wade H. McCree, Jr. (United States Court of Appeals, Sixth Circuit) and Special Assistant to Solicitor General McCree, Paul joined the Litigation Group to represent workers in rank-and-file labor law cases, largely representing dissident union members in cases involving union governance.
+He has been with the Litigation Group ever since, with the exception of a one-year sabbatical when he taught at Cardozo Law School.
+Over the years, he also developed subspecialties in issues such as removal jurisdiction, and the representation of "lawyers in trouble" from sanctions, contempt findings and the like.

-Mr. Levy has argued scores of cases in United States Court of Appeals (three en banc).
-Moreover, he has argued four cases in Supreme Court of the United States, as well as writing briefs for parties in seven other cases.
-One odd aspect of his Supreme Court practice is that each of these eleven cases has been decided 9-0 — win or lose.
+Paul has argued scores of cases in United States Court of Appeals (three en banc).
+He has argued four cases in Supreme Court of the United States, as well as writing briefs for parties in seven other cases.
+One odd aspect of his Supreme Court practice is that each of these eleven cases have been decided 9-0 - win or lose.

-Mr. Levy has specialized more recently in free speech issues arising on the Internet.
+More recently, Paul has specialized in free speech issues arising on the Internet.
 He has litigated cases in state and federal courts throughout the country about the identification of anonymous Internet speakers.
 His amicus curiae brief in Dendrite v.
-Doe, whose approach was adopted by New Jersey's Superior Court Appellate Division, has become the model for other cases.
+Doe, whose approach was adopted by New Jersey’s Superior Court Appellate Division, has become the model for other cases.
 His Internet practice also includes the defense of trademark and copyright claims brought as a means of suppressing critical web sites.
 His cases in this area, such as Bosley Medical v.
 Kremer and Lamparello v.
-Falwell, have established the right to create Internet "gripe" sites that include the trademark names of companies in their domain names and meta tags.
-For the past two years, Mr. Levy has chaired the subcommittee on domain name litigation of the American Bar Association's Intellectual Property Section.
+Falwell, have established the right to create internet "gripe" sites that include the trademark names of companies in their domain names and meta tags.
+In Smith v.
+Wal-Mart Stores, he defended the right of a parodist to make fun of Wal-Mart’s trademarks.
+In arguing against the issuance of prior restraints in Bank Julius Baer v.
+Wikileaks, he had the key insight that the case had been filed without subject matter jurisdiction.
+For several years, Paul chaired subcommittees (on domain name litigation or on keyword advertising) of the American Bar Association’s Intellectual Property Section.